Ward³

 Criterion 4

-Inference artifacts cryptographically signed at build, verified at load.
-Append-only registry with full provenance.
+Inference artifacts are signed at build time and verified at load.
+The registry stays append-only, with full provenance.

 Auditable trail